nytimes/library/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/newsdev/nyt-library/)

+To set your app's `GOOGLE_APPLICATION_CREDENTIALS`, `GOOGLE_CLIENT_ID`, and `GOOGLE_CLIENT_SECRET` in Heroku, [set up a Google service account](https://console.cloud.google.com/iam-admin/serviceaccounts) and [OAuth 2.0 client](https://developers.google.com/identity/protocols/OAuth2).
+Add *<your-heroku-app-url\>.com* as an authorized domain in the general OAuth consent screen setup and then add *http://<your-heroku-app-url\>.com/auth/redirect* as the callback url in the OAuth credential setup itself.
+Set up your service account with API access to Drive and Cloud Datastore.

 If you wish to deploy Library with customizations, create a git repo with the files you would like to include.
 Set the `CUSTOMIZATION_GIT_REPO` environment variable to the cloning URL.
 Files in the repo and packages specified in the `package.json` will be included in your library installation.

 ### Using Docker